Priyanshu5291/simple-website/README.md

 # simple-website
-A simple demo website created using html css and javascript.
+A simple demo website created using html and css.